eddybanks/django-basic-app/README.md

   - I considered pytests but skipped out on it since this is supposed to be a quick test
   - For simplicity, I chose a singular file in each case for the models, serializers, urls, views, etc... instead of breaking them out or modularizing into individual files per model, serializer, etc.. or breaking into multiple apps.
   - I also chose to skip out on pagination for the product list endpoint or providing multiple Viewsets/URL endpoints for the models
+  - `Django-filters` could be installed for better filtering instead of depending on a queryset method for filtering within the products viewset
 - Frontend
   - Again, testing could help improve things